peastman/statmech/source/phasespace.rst

 :ref:`friction-and-fluctuations`, a system in contact with a heat bath is not deterministic.
 Its motion has a random component, and it diffuses with time.

 The second reason is more subtle, but often more important.
-Equations :eq:`liouville-step-2` amd :eq:`liouville-step-3` are only exact in the limit that :math:`\delta x` and :math:`\delta p` go to zero.
+Equations :eq:`liouville-step-2` and :eq:`liouville-step-3` are only exact in the limit that :math:`\delta x` and :math:`\delta p` go to zero.
 That means Liouville's theorem is only strictly true for an infinitesimal region of phase space.
 For a very small but finite region, it may still give a good approximation to the instanteous change in volume, but over extended time periods the small errors can build up